-With Thomas Vinterberg’s fantastic movie Another Round being nominated for Best International Feature at the upcoming Oscars, we decided to dive into the past decade and see what other Nordic movies have made it to the Oscars allowing you to set yourselves up for a fantastic Nordic Oscar’s binge watch in the build up to the ceremony this month!
+With Thomas Vinterberg’s fantastic movie Another Round winning Best International Feature at the Oscars last year, we decided to dive into the past decade and see what other Nordic movies have made it to the Oscars allowing you to set yourselves up for a fantastic Nordic Oscar’s binge watch this weekend in the build up to the ceremony this Sunday night!

 In a Better World (Denmark)